ginaserakalala/cli-coding-challenge/README.md

 Usage

 Use data file provided with two columns either comma or space separated.
-The first column(dates) is your labels, the second column is a numeric data
+The first column(dates) is your labels, the second column is a numeric data of active users

 termgraph [datafile]

 Help: termgraph -h

+usage: termgraph.py [-h] [(optional arguments)] [filename]

+positional arguments:
+  filename              data file name (comma or space separated)

 ## Requirements

 This project manages its dependencies using pip